edum-compassuol/treinamento-compass-mcp-server/.aicockpit/rules/development-rules.md

 Follow the rules below to develop any code related.

+## Terminal Use

+Only use terminal commands for CMD/PowerShell this is a Windows OS.

 ## Dockerfile example

 Follow the example below to create Dockerfiles for MCP Servers.